Iyd4raf/german-nouns-vocabulary-list/README.md

 # german-vocabulary-list-keeper
 Single page application for managing foreign language vocabulary lists alongside their plurals.
-In this implementation, erman was chosen
+In this implementation, German was chosen

 Built with Javascript and Material Design Bootstrap.